vespa-engine/blog/_posts/2024-03-21-scaling-large-vector-datasets-with-cohere-binary-embeddings-and-vespa.md

 * **Hybrid search with lexical linguistic processing**: Combines the power of Vespa’s lexical linguistic processing with vector embeddings to deliver hybrid search.
-* **Keep the context** by indexing pages with chunked texts and their corresponding vector representation, we don’t lose the original context of the page.
-This avoids duplicating metadata, and avoids splitting the original text context into multiple different retrievable units like with single-vector databases.
+* **Keep the context** By indexing pages with chunked texts and their corresponding vector representation, we ensure the retention of page-level context.
+Multi-vector indexing prevents the duplication of metadata at the page level and eliminates the operational complexity associated with dividing the original text context into multiple retrievable units (rows), as is the case with single-vector databases.

 [multilingual-multi-vector-reps-with-cohere-cloud](https://pyvespa.readthedocs.io/en/latest/examples/multilingual-multi-vector-reps-with-cohere-cloud.html)